 Labor and delivery in Denver

-Babies require a lot of preparation.
-We invite you to get to know us better by touring Swedish as our guest, where you can feel free to ask questions and familiarize yourself with the facility.
+We invite you to get to know us better by touring Swedish as our guest.
+Here, you can feel free to ask questions and familiarize yourself with the facility.
 This is a free, narrated tour of the entire maternity unit that includes hospital admission procedures, overview of parking and relevant hospital policies.

 Pre-register for delivery

-We recommend that maternity patients pre-register for their stay at our hospital to make delivery day as smooth as possible.
-By completing our maternity pre-admission forms prior to your admission to Swedish, you will save time.
-Plus, it is one more thing you won’t have to worry about when the big day comes!
+We recommend that expectant families pre-register for their stay at our hospital to make delivery day as smooth as possible.
+By completing our pre-admission forms prior to your arrival at Swedish, you will save time.
+Plus, it is one more thing you won’t have to worry about when the big day comes.

 Swedish Medical Center